What Wine For Mulled Wine

 To balance the acidity of the wine and the heat of the spices, a touch of sweetness is needed.
 Traditional mulled wine recipes call for adding sugar or honey, but I prefer using a combination of both.
 This allows me to adjust the level of sweetness to my liking.
 If you prefer a sweeter mulled wine, you can also add a splash of orange juice or apple cider.

-See also How To Make Risotto Without Wine
+See also How Do You Make Wine From Fruit

 Simmering and Serving